“When you empower a woman in India, you empower the entire household, and you change the whole community.” — Asha Chaudhary, CEO

 What’s more, by delivering the raw material required to create handmade rugs directly to a weaver’s doorstep, we make sure they don’t have to choose between taking care of their families and making a living.
 “The weaver’s home becomes a small production unit,” says Kavi Chaudhary, Design Director at Jaipur Living’s India-based counterpart, Jaipur Rugs.
 “Our supply chain allows women to make their dreams come true while working from home.”

 In fact, many Jaipur Living weavers channel their marketable skills and leadership abilities into becoming entrepreneurs, employing and teaching skills to more artisans.
-“Everybody grows because it brings wealth into the family and the community, and others see it and they want to grow,” says Archana Chaudhary, COO.
+“Everybody grows because it brings prosperity into the family and the community, and others see it and they want to grow,” says Archana Chaudhary, COO.
 “It’s a whole mindset change.”

 “I believe women are the future of leadership… If we want to raise the level of who we are and bring real change, uplifting women is critical.” — Asha Chaudhary, CEO